Advancing Your Career in Medical Coding: CPC® Certification

 Because each code set is updated annually, it is essential that you use the current year's code books when taking the certification exam.
 In your approved coding resources, you may highlight, underline, and make brief notations necessary for day-to-day coding.
 Tabs may be inserted, taped, pasted, glued, or stapled in the books, as long as the tabs are used to earmark a page with words or numbers, not to supplement information in the book.
 Manual calculators and highlighters are also allowed.
 You may not consult any other resources during the test.
 Electronic devices with an on/off switch (cell phones, smart phones, tablets, etc.) are not allowed into the examination room.

 The exam is proctored, and is held at predetermined dates and locations.
-The exam cost is $380 ($300 for AAPC members).
+The exam cost is $425 ($380 for AAPC students).
 You must register and pay for the exam at least three weeks in advance of taking it.
 If you do not pass the exam on your first attempt, you may take the exam a second time at no cost, within a year.
 You may take the exam as many times as necessary to pass.

 Starting Your Journey to Become a CPC®